What does an antioxidant do?

 1. Stabilized vitamin C (ascorbic acid and its derivatives)

-Vitamin C is one of the most effective antioxidants for the skin, but it is also very unstable and can degrade quickly when exposed to air and light.
-To improve its stability, derivative forms have been developed, such as sodium ascorbyl phosphate or ascorbyl glucoside .
+Vitamin C is one of the most effective antioxidants for the skin, but it is also highly unstable and can degrade rapidly when exposed to air and light.
+To improve its stability, derivative forms have been developed, such assodium ascorbyl phosphate orascorbyl glucoside.
 These derivatives are more stable and allow a gradual release of vitamin C into the skin, maximizing its antioxidant and lightening effects.

 2. Niacinamide (vitamin B3)

-Niacinamide is a form of vitamin B3 that offers powerful antioxidant properties.
-It helps reduce redness, even skin tone, strengthen the skin barrier, and minimize the effects of free radicals.
+Niacinamide is a form of vitamin B3 with powerful antioxidant properties.
+It helps reduce redness, even out skin tone, strengthen the skin barrier and minimize the effects of free radicals.
 It is particularly appreciated for its stability and ability to combine with other active ingredients without causing irritation.

 3. Resveratrol